 We have been conducting technical cooperation project for Myanma Economic Bank (MEB), which is the largest state managed bank in Myanmar, since April 2015.
 We provided support through four seminars in Myanmar and Japan.
-These measures have been highly valued in Myanmar, and we launched second phase of the project in June 2018.
+These measures have been highly valued in Myanmar, and we held a local seminar as the second phase of the project in June 2018.

-Lectures given at local seminars in Laos (Vientiane)
+Lecture given at local seminars in Laos (Vientiane)